 Rarely, in our youth-obsessed culture, do we see elders portrayed as emotionally intricate individuals.

-The film offers educators in Gerontology, Social Work, Psychology, Nursing, Family Therapy, Health Care Admin and more an innovative tool that brings the intimate attitudes and behaviors of our aging population to life.
+The film offers educators in Gerontology, Social Work, Psychology, Nursing, Sociology, Health Care Admin and more an innovative tool that brings the intimate attitudes and behaviors of our aging population to life.

 By screening The Age of Love you can: